shershah010/xbook/README.md

 ```

 ## Backend
 The backend is Python with Flask.
-Right now it is simple as it is only one endpoint.
-Because most of the web app is interfacing with Facebook, the backend has few uses.
+Password encryption uses bcrypt.
+The main file holds only the endpoints and passes the information onto specialized files.
+The database in MySQL 5.7 hosted on GCP.

 ## Testing
 The frontend tests are in jest but used through react's interface.
 All frontend tests should have `.test.js` extension.
 To run frontend tests go to the `xbook-frontend` directory and run the command `npm test`.